mykelalvis/FT/Traveller/Locations/Sectors/Core Sector Systems/Chant Subsector Systems/Affinity.md

 ---
+### Restoration Plaza

+Restoration Plaza is a small park in the center of the [[Affinity#Affinity Highport]], located on deck 3.
+It was built to commemorate the move of the [[Syroe|Shaaak]] peoples in an effort to keep an ecosystem collapse from happening.
+It contains a garden with some [[Capital]] native flora, but is managed by automated systems.
 ### Eneri's Cantina

-Eneri's features a bi-level layout with a single bar on the lower level and copious seating in booths, tables and barstools.
+Just off of [[#Restoration Plaza]], Eneri's features a bi-level layout with a single bar on the lower level and copious seating in booths, tables and barstools.
 The bar's proprietor, [[Zashe]] Pamzirma, loves music and has a band playing on the soundstage most of the time, usually a smooth jazz trio during the day with a lively quartet or larger band playing more boisterous tunes in the evenings.

 Eneri's is a pan-sophont-friendly venue with beverages provided to please a broad variety of alien palates.
 In addition, the lift and stairwells are reasonably spacious and outfitted with grav assist so as not to favor only sophonts with legs.
 There is also a lift near the front entrance for those who would prefer to forgo stairs altogether.